 GMX Review - Introduction

 GMX launched in September 2021 on Arbitrum, pioneering the pool-based perpetual trading model.
 Instead of orderbooks, traders execute against liquidity pools (originally GLP, now GM pools) at prices sourced from Chainlink oracles.
-The protocol has since expanded to 7 chains and processed billions in trading volume.
+The protocol has since expanded to 7 chains and processed $345B+ in lifetime trading volume.

 Key Facts (Updated February 2026):